zeroasterisk/hugo-code.zeroasterisk.com/content/post/2017-05-31-meteor-1-5-optimization-examples.md

             - Leaf
 ```

-I could dynamicly import any of those levels...
+I could dynamically import any of those levels...
 but the further up that tree _(the closer to the trunk)_
 the **bigger** my dynamic imported section of code is.